makoto/blockparty/README.md

 - [The demo site](http://blockparty.io.v02.s3-website-us-west-2.amazonaws.com/)
 Real sites allows for participants to only `Register` and pay deposit to the site.
 Since this is a demo site, it allows you to `Register`, `Attend`, then press `Payback` button to simulate how it all works.
 Pressing `Reset` will reset the status so that you can play again.

+- The last event on Mainnet is on http://bit.ly/blckprty.

 <h2>How to setup</h2>

 <h3>Option 1: access from Mist</h3>